julienrbrt/ut_bitinc_project/README.md

 * ```cmd``` are the commands accessible in `tx2db`
 * ```config```  are configuration files: please read [config/README.md](config/README.md).
 * ```txtango``` implements the TX-TANGO API

+### Emails

+Emails are sent by `tx2db` at different occasions:

+- a mail is sent to `SYSTEM_ADMINISTATOR_EMAIL` when a new driver is imported or when a report has to be sent to a driver without email.
+The mail of that driver needs to be manually added into `tx2b` database under the `drivers` table.
+- a mail is sent to the drivers when a report is generated (unless `--skipSendDriverMail` is specified).
+The mail is sent to the address present in the `drivers` table.
+- a mail is sent to `INSTRUCTOR_EMAIL` with all the generated report in one pdf (ready to be print).
+That pdf has to uploaded to the FTP server defined in the `.env`.

 ### More Info